audaxis/ikpdb/docs/index.rst

 -----------

 You can get a huge productivity boost by integrating IKPdb with your software of the framework you use.
+Once integrated, the debugger will automaticaly opens an gives you all information required to debug each time an exception occurs.

-Once integrated, the debugger will automaticaly open an gives you all information requires to debug each time an exception occurs.
+<<Insert a screen copy>>

 Read the :doc:`integration_guide` here.